Likhithlpu/maintanence-dashboard/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [xLicense](LICENSE).

 ---